 WHERE IS AKUMAL

 Akumal in Mayan language means ” Land of Turtles” so we knew that this is the place where we will definitely see a lot of them.
 Akumal is a very small and peaceful town in the heart of the Riviera Maya between Playa del Carmen and Tulum and a very famous place for snorkeling.
-It has an amazing bay with clear shallow waters.
+Similar to Isla Mujeres near Cancun, the beach has white sand and beautiful turquoise waters.
+It has also an amazing bay with clear shallow waters which is perfect for swimming.

 HOW TO SNORKEL IN AKUMAL

 However, you can’t just go snorkel wherever you like.
 You would need a guide ($30-40) as there are many restricted areas in order to preserve the sea life.
-But don’t worry, you will see a lot of beautiful fish, we even saw a huge sting ray and off course turtles.
+But don’t worry, you will see a lot of beautiful fish, we even saw a huge stingray and of course turtles.

 Seeing these beautiful animals was one of the highlights of our trip.
 I enjoyed watching them swimming underwater…and when they popped out their little cute heads from the water, ah…it was really hard to hold my excitement back.